 In order to achieve the purpose set out in Condition 37, the Lakeshore Erosion Management Plan must, as a minimum, include the following matters:

 a.
-The erosion monitoring locations along Lake Takapō / Tekapo including those areas identified in Figures 1 and 2 of the document “Tekapo Power Scheme re-consenting: Lakeshore geomorphology and processes Existing environment and future effects”, 2022, prepared by Shore Processes and Management Ltd which show the projected effects on the physical lakeshore environment of the continued operation of the scheme under the existing operating regime and which may require consideration of management options within the duration of resource consents [insert consent numbers];
+The erosion monitoring locations along Lake Takapō / Tekapo including those areas identified in Figures 1 and 2 of the document “Tekapo Power Scheme re-consenting: Lakeshore geomorphology and processes Existing environment and future effects”, 2022, prepared by Shore Processes and Management Ltd which show the projected effects on the physical lakeshore environment of the continued operation of the scheme under the existing operating regime and which may require consideration of management options within the duration of resource consents CRC254907 and CRC254908;

 b.
 The frequency of monitoring, including following significant storm events;